 5. Loving-Kindness Meditation

 If you would like to foster feelings of love and kindness toward yourself or others, this is an excellent outlet.
-This form of meditation often revolves around a mantra to recite aloud or repeat in your mind to cultivate these feelings and share them with others.
+This form of meditation often revolves around a mantra for anxiety to recite aloud or repeat in your mind to cultivate these feelings and share them with others.
 This is also a helpful meditation path to follow when forgiveness is needed toward one’s self or for someone else.

 Other Meditation Practices That May Help With Anxiety